Air Travel to the United States

 - Local telephone numbers for COVID-19 assistance in each state are available here: https://coronavirus.gob.mx/contacto/

 - U.S. citizens in Mexico with questions about Mexican immigration policies should contact local immigration authorities for information.

 - Refer to the Ministry of Health’s COVID-19MX app that provides Spanish-language information about COVID-19 and local health care resources.
 It includes contact information for health care providers, an interactive diagnostic tool that analyzes reported symptoms and advises whether or not to seek medical care, the location of the nearest health care facility, the latest news related to COVID-19, and advice on how to prevent the spread of the disease.
 The app is available via the Mexican iOS and Android stores.

 - Information about state and municipal level responses to the COVID-19 pandemic, and links to the official state COVID-19 websites are below.

-- Please note that the situation is rapidly changing, and that the information provided here about local and state restrictions is subject to change without notice and may not be comprehensive.
+- Please note that the information provided here about local and state restrictions is subject to change without notice and may not be comprehensive.